University of the Republic (Uruguay)

+The University of the Republic (Universidad de la República, sometimes UdelaR) is a public research university in Montevideo, Uruguay.
+It is the country's oldest and largest university, as well as one of the largest public universities in South America in terms of enrollment.
+Established in 1849, it has educated the vast majority of Uruguay's professionals throughout history and has maintained a leading role in advancing academic research and higher education.

+The University of the Republic enrolls more than 140,000 students and is organized into 16 independent faculties.
+It administers 7 university schools and scientific institutes, the Hospital Clinic Manuel Quintela, as well as three regional university centers that serve different parts of the country.

 History

-The process of founding the country's public university began on 11 June 1833, when a law proposed by then-Senator Dámaso Antonio Larrañaga was passed.
+The process of founding the country's first public university began on 11 June 1833, when a law proposed by then-Senator Dámaso Antonio Larrañaga was passed.
 It called for the creation of nine academic departments; the President of the Republic would pass a decree formally creating the departments once the majority of them were in operation.
 In 1836 the House of General Studies was formed, housing the departments of Latin, philosophy, mathematics, theology and jurisprudence.

 On 27 May 1838, Manuel Oribe passed a decree through which created the Greater University of the Republic.
 That decree had few practical effects, given the institutional instability of the Oriental Republic of the Uruguay at that time.

 Ranking

-In 2011, according to University Ranking by Academic Performance (URAP), it is the best university in Uruguay and 858th best university in the world.

-In 2015, according to QS World University Rankings, it ranks #701-750 worldwide and #38 in Latin America.
+In 2019, according to University Ranking by Academic Performance, it is the best university in Uruguay and it stands in the 801-900 bracket among the best universities in the world.
+According to the 2026 QS World University Rankings, it ranked #650 worldwide.

-In 2018, according to QS World University Rankings, it ranks #801-1000 Worldwide, and remains in the #38 Latin American rankings.